Certifying our agricultural supply

 Accelerating the agro-ecological transition of our lands

-We ensure that we train our farming partners to turn our commitment into reality.
+We ensure that we support our farming partners to turn our commitment into reality.
 Our challenge now is to roll out agro-ecological practices more widely and involve all our farming and winegrowing partners in this transition.
-All our Houses are organising specific training programmes, in particular to support the certification process.
+All our Houses are training their farming partners in these new agricultural practices.

-• 100% of our farmers and winegrowers trained in and committed to agroecological techniques by 2030.
-All of our companies are organising specific training programmes, particularly concerning support for the certification process.
+• 100% of our farmers and winegrowers trained in agroecological techniques by 2030.

 The Domaine des Hautes Glaces – incubator of agroecological and regenerative techniques.